Applications for Thermal and Optical IP Camera Systems

 The thermal camera uses special germanium lenses that can pass the infrared spectrum.
 There are fixed lenses and variable zoom lenses available.
 For example, we can select a wide lens to view a border crossing, or a narrow lens to view a road.
 Fixed lenses vary from 50 mm to over 100 mm, and there are variable lenses that zoom from 34 mm to 155 mm.

-Pan-Tilt: The pan-tilt mechanism needs to be very stable.
-The further away you try to see the more small movements disturb the video.
-The high-performance pan-tilt mechanisms mover the camera by 0.01 degrees.
+The pan-tilt mechanism needs to be very stable.
+The further away you try to see, the more small movements disturb the video.
+The high-performance pan-tilt mechanisms move the camera by 0.01 degrees.
+The very high-performance pan-tilt mechanism moves the camera very quickly (up 240-degrees/sec) to the exact position with almost no backlash.
 You can look at our article about IP Camera Stabilization for more details about camera stabilization.

 The pan-tilt mechanism gets more expensive as the viewing distance increases.
 This is because it needs to move a heavier camera lens assembly.
 Pricing also increases when the Pan-tilt mechanism needs to move quickly to track fast-moving objects.